vlievin/booster-pytorch/README.md

 # Booster

 A lightweight library to ease the training and the debugging of deep neural networks with PyTorch.
-Data structures and implementation paradigms.
+Data structures and paradigms.

 ## Data Structures